threefoldfoundation/info_sdk/src/architecture/architecture_compatibility.md

 ## Hardware compatibility

-The ZOS operating system can be installed on any server hardware with secure boot capabilities.
+The Zero-OS operating system can be installed on any server hardware with secure boot capabilities.
-This implies that a simple installation of the ZOS image converts the hardware into a 3Node.
+This implies that a simple installation of the Zero-OS image converts the hardware into a 3Node.

 ## Compatibility with S3 standards for storage

+You can read in the [Peer2Peer Storage](./architecture_storage.md) section about how we organise and disperse storage.
+It can be set up based on the [min.io](https://min.io) S3 API interface.

 ## Compatibility with container standards